Federico Bikoro

-Frederico Bicoro Akieme Nchama (born 17 March 1996), known as Federico Bikoro, is a professional footballer who plays as a central midfielder for Liga Portugal 2 club Chaves and the Equatorial Guinea national team.
+Frederico Bicoro Akieme Nchama (born 17 March 1996), known as Federico Bikoro, is a professional footballer who plays as a central midfielder for the Equatorial Guinea national team.

 Born in Cameroon, he plays for Equatorial Guinea at international level.

 Early life

 Bikoro was born in Douala, Cameroon to an Equatorial Guinean father and a Cameroonian mother.
 When he was 15, his parents died in a traffic accident.
 In order to help his family economically he decided to abandon his studies and his intention to be a lawyer.
 He worked as a mason and carpenter before finally becoming a footballer.

 Club career

 Bikoro began his career with Akonangui FC, where he was known as Sisinio.
 In 2015 he moved to Sony Elá Nguema, and played for the side in the CAF Champions League.
 He also played in the Cano Sport Academy.

 In September 2016, after impressing on a trial basis, Bikoro agreed to a two-year contract with Spanish Segunda División B team Recreativo de Huelva.
 His deal could not be completed due to issues with his paperwork, and he instead signed for RSD Alcalá in Tercera División the following February.

 On 18 August 2017, Bikoro joined UD San Sebastián de los Reyes in the third division.
 He scored his first goal for the club on 7 January of the following year, netting the equalizer in a 3–1 away win against SD Ponferradina.

 On 31 January 2018, Bikoro signed for Lorca FC in Segunda División.
 He played his first professional match on 11 March, starting and being sent off in a 1–3 loss at Real Zaragoza.

 On 24 July 2018, Bikoro joined CD Teruel in the third tier.
 The following 11 June, he agreed to a four-year deal with Zaragoza in division two, but was loaned to CD Badajoz on 16 January 2020.

 On 4 September 2020, Bikoro agreed to a one-year loan deal with CD Numancia, recently relegated to the third division.
 The following 26 January, after appearing rarely, he moved to fellow league team CF Badalona also in a temporary deal.
 In July 2021 he moved on loan to Hércules.

 After playing in Norway for Sandefjord, he signed for Tunisian club Club Africain in September 2023.

 In October 2025, Bikoro joined Chaves in Portugal.